 5. Choose a Background that Enhances Your Composition

 Separating your subject from the background is always a good idea in skateboarding photography.
-But it is not always easy though, as skate ramps are often surrounded by buildings, colourful graffiti and poles.
+But it is not always easy though, as skate ramps are often surrounded by buildings, colorful graffiti and poles.

 You don’t have to exclude all of these to get stunning skate photos.
 Use them for your advantage.